Thure de Thulstrup: Career

 After leaving the French Army, Thulstrup moved to Canada in 1872 to become a civil engineer.
 He moved to the United States in 1873, where he became an artist for the New York Daily Graphic, and, later, Frank Leslie's Illustrated Newspaper, documenting local events.
 As his skills improved, he became able to move into more and more prestigious roles, including work for Century, Harper's Monthly, and Scribner's Magazine.
 While living in New York, Thulstrup studied at the Art Students League.
-His military pictures include a series of paintings depicting the American Civil War, and illustrations of a Virginian lifestyle in the middle of the eighteenth century.
+His military pictures include a series of paintings depicting the American Civil War, and illustrations of a Virginian lifestyle in the middle of the 18th century.

 Thulstrup primarily illustrated historical military scenes, and was praised by one of his publishers, Louis Prang, as "the foremost military artist in America", a sentiment echoed by other contemporary critics.
 He also illustrated various other subjects.

 Personal life

 Thulstrup married Lucie Bavoillot in 1879.